-Automaticity is the process by which our brains and bodies help us do things almost automatically and subconsciously, so that we have spare mental capacity for higher level tasks.Summary by The World of Work Project
+Automaticity is the process by which our brains and bodies help us do things almost automatically and subconsciously.
+By automating in this way we retain spare mental capacity for higher level tasks.Summary by The World of Work Project

 Automaticity is the ability to do things without really focusing on them.
 When humans have developed habits or become unconsciously competent at certain things, they generally are able to do them without any conscious effort.
-The body is so comfortable with the task at hand that it does it without thinking about it, leaving the brain free to focus on higher activities.
+The body is so comfortable with the task at hand that it does it without thinking about it.
+This leaves the brain free to focus on higher activities.

-Where humans perform tasks automatically we may not even be aware that we are doing them, we may not intentionally start doing them and we may not be able to control whether or not we do them.
+Where humans perform tasks automatically we may not even be aware that we are doing them.
+We may not intentionally start doing them and we may not be able to control whether or not we do them.
 While actions or behaviors that we undertake automatically have these things in common, they come about in different ways.
-A few examples or insights into automaticity follow.

-Muscle memory is one form of automaticity.
+One well known form of automaticity is muscle memory.
 Through repeated use of the body in a certain way, process that at first required significant conscious effort and focus become second nature.
-Examples of muscle memory exist in many sports, as well as in relation to playing musical instruments, using fine tools, or typing.
+Examples of muscle memory exist in many sports.
+They also appear in relation to playing musical instruments, using fine tools, or typing.

 The World of Work Project View